google/WebFundamentals/src/content/en/updates/posts/2015/03/increasing-engagement-with-app-install-banners-in-chrome-for-android.markdown

 Chrome manages when to trigger the prompt and for some sites this might not be ideal.

-Since Chrome 43, you can now [cancel the prompt](http://googlechrome.github.io/samples/app-install-banner/cancelable-banner/index.html) by intercepting the `onbeforinstallprompt` event and preventing default on the event.
+Since Chrome 43, you can now [cancel the prompt](http://googlechrome.github.io/samples/app-install-banner/cancelable-banner/index.html) by intercepting the `onbeforeinstallprompt` event and preventing default on the event.

 {% highlight javascript %}
  window.addEventListener('beforeinstallprompt', function(e) {